pieroproietti/penguins-eggs/README.md

 # Features

 ## wardrobe, themes and addons

+wardrobe was added to eggs on april 2022, it's is a way to guide and consolidate the process of creating a custom version of Linux, starting from a CLI system.
+All my personal editions are passed to use wardrobe for their convenience, in that way I can organize, consolidate and manage better my work.
+I used birds names for my customizations, we have: colibri, duck, eagle, owl, wagtail, warbier and chicks under [plastilinux](https://sourceforge.net/projects/penguins-eggs/files/ISOS/plastilinux/).

+I hope peoples will be interested in wardrobe and you will end to fork the main repository and add your customizations: together will be possibile to make great steps impossible for a single developer.

+You can read more in wardrobe on [penguin's eggs blog](https://penguins-eggs.net/2022/04/12/wardrobe-colibri-duck-eagle-and-owl/).
+The results of mine customizations are mostly under [Debian bullseye](https://sourceforge.net/projects/penguins-eggs/files/ISOS/debian/bullseye/), [Devuan chimaera](https://sourceforge.net/projects/penguins-eggs/files/ISOS/devuan/chimaera/) and [Ubuntu jammy](https://sourceforge.net/projects/penguins-eggs/files/ISOS/ubuntu/jammy/) on my sourgeforce page.

-Addons and themes have been grouped under the penguins-wardrobe, use wardrobe for your customizations.
+Addons and themes have been grouped under the penguins-wardrobe, use wardrobe for all your customizations.

 ## clone/cryptedclone
 You can create your live to distribute it - the default mode - or with datas using clone and clonecrypted: